Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Convergence Analysis

-If the graphs $\G_k$ are more structured, a tighter bound can be obtained.
-For example, if each graph $\G_k$ is a directed cycle over the nodes $1,\ldots,m$ and has self-loops at every node, then
+If the graphs $\bbG_k$ are more structured, a tighter bound can be obtained.
+For example, if each graph $\bbG_k$ is a directed cycle and has self-loops at every node, then

-However, in this case, each graph $\G_k$ is 2-regular, and if the diagonal entries of $W_k$ are all equal to $1-w$, with $w\in(0,1)$, then we would have $\pi_k=\frac{1}{m}\ones$ for all $k$, yielding
+However, in this case, each graph $\bbG_k$ is $2$-regular, and if the diagonal entries of $W_k$ are all equal to $1-w$, with $w\in(0,1)$, then we would have $\pi_k=\frac{1}{m}\ones$ for all $k$, yielding:

-By choosing $w=(m-1)/m$, we would obtain $\eta_k\ge \frac{1}{m}$ for all $k\ge0$.
-While exploring the graph structures leading to tighter lower bounds $\eta_k$ is interesting on its own, it is not further explored in this paper.
-Throughout the rest of the work, we will just use the fact that a bound $\boldsymbol{\eta}\in(0,1)$ in~\eqref{eq-boldeta} exists.
+By choosing $w=\frac{m-1}{m}$, we would obtain $\eta_k\ge \frac{2}{m^2}$ for all $k\ge0$.
+While exploring the graph structures that yield tighter lower bounds for $\eta_k$ is interesting on its own, it is not further addressed in this paper.
+For the remainder, we simply use the fact that a lower bound $\bdeta\in(0,1)$ for $\eta_k$, $k\ge0$, exists. \end{remark}